YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

 and the sections on `Transaction Processing <https://docs.yottadb.com/MultiLangProgGuide/MultiLangProgGuide.html#transaction-processing>`_ and `Threads and
 Transaction Processing <https://docs.yottadb.com/MultiLangProgGuide/programmingnotes.html#threads-and-transaction-processing>`_ for details.

+.. note:: If the transaction logic receives a :code:`YDB_TP_RESTART` or :code:`YDB_TP_ROLLBACK` from a YottaDB function or method that it calls, it *must* return that value to the calling :code:`TpE()` or :code:`TpST()`.
+Failure to do so could result in application level data inconsistencies and hard to debug application code.

 --------------------------
 Go Simple API KeyT Methods
 --------------------------